Nazareth Subdistrict, Mandatory Palestine

 Subdistricts grouped by districts in 1945.
 Galilee District with Nazareth Subdistrict in green.

 The Nazareth Subdistrict was one of the subdistricts of Mandatory Palestine.
 It was located around the city of Nazareth.
-After the 1948 Arab-Israeli War, the district disintegrated; having fallen entirely within Modern-day Israel, it was merged with the Beisan Subdistrict into the Jezreel Subdistrict.
+After the 1948 Arab-Israeli War, the district disintegrated; having fallen entirely within modern-day Israel, it was merged with the Beisan Subdistrict into the Jezreel Subdistrict.

-Depopulated towns and villages
+Towns and villages

 Official population statistics for the sub-district, from Village Statistics, 1945.